Updated:

 Impacts on the English Noble Houses

-The wars dealt heavy loses to the English nobilities who died in many numbers.
+The wars dealt heavy losses to the English nobilities who died in many numbers.
 Between 1455 and 1485, a number of notable English nobles allied to both sides died in battle.
 There are a number of Notable figures who fought for the Lancastrian cause over the 30-year period and died for their trouble.

-They include John Tuchet who was the 5th Baron Audley, Edmund Beaufort who was duke of Somerset, Henry Percy who was the 2nd earl of Northumberland, Henry Percy who was the 3rd earl of Northumberland, and Thomas Roos who was the Baron of Helmsley.
+They include John Tuchet who was the 5th Baron Audley, Edmund Beaufort who was Duke of Somerset, Henry Percy who was the 2nd Earl of Northumberland, Henry Percy who was the 3rd Earl of Northumberland, and Thomas Roos who was the Baron of Helmsley.

 Nobles who fought and died for the House of York included William Herbert who was the Earl of Pembroke, John Howard who was Duke of Norfolk, and John Mowbray who was Duke of Norfolk.
 Historians propose that the deaths of so many nobles in the wars contributed to the weakening of this class in medieval England.